Verified July 2026 · Cited to primary sources

 Which has stronger human evidence, BPC-157 or TB-500?

-BPC-157 and TB-500 sit at the same evidence tier — both Grade D (animal studies only, unproven in humans).
-We grade every peptide A–F by strength of human evidence: BPC-157 is Grade D (animal studies only, unproven in humans) and TB-500 is Grade D (animal studies only, unproven in humans).
+BPC-157 and TB-500 sit at the same evidence tier, both Grade D (animal studies only, unproven in humans).
+We grade every peptide A to F by strength of human evidence: BPC-157 is Grade D (animal studies only, unproven in humans) and TB-500 is Grade D (animal studies only, unproven in humans).

 Is BPC-157 or TB-500 legal to get?

-BPC-157: regulatory limbo — july 2026 pcac vote pending (Under FDA review — July 2026 PCAC).
-TB-500: regulatory limbo — july 2026 pcac vote pending (Under FDA review — July 2026 PCAC).
-Always confirm current status with a licensed clinician before pursuing either — we don't link gray-market vendors.
+BPC-157: regulatory limbo; the july 2026 pcac panel has advised, the fda decision is pending (Under FDA review (July 2026 PCAC)).
+TB-500: regulatory limbo; the july 2026 pcac panel has advised, the fda decision is pending (Under FDA review (July 2026 PCAC)).
+Always confirm current status with a licensed clinician before pursuing either, and note we don't link gray-market vendors.

 Keep comparing